Email nurturing overview

 The timing is per-contact based on when they entered.
 Everyone gets the same sequence, just starting from their entry date.

-Exiting the Flow
+Exiting the workflow

-Contacts exit a flow when:
+Contacts exit a workflow when:

 When a deal becomes ready for callback, nurturing takes a back seat.
 The deal is ready for direct human engagement.
 Automated emails have done their job; now it’s time for a real conversation.